jacob-mennell/yahooFinanceStocks/README.md

 ```

 Above allows for efficient file  sharing between the host machine and your containers using Docker Compose.

+##### Initializing Correct Database

+Ensure that the Airflow database is initialized correctly using the `airflow db init` command during image build.
+This prepares the database schema for use.

+##### Running Airflow Scheduler

+After launching the Airflow webserver, you also need to start the Airflow scheduler using the `airflow scheduler` command.
+The scheduler manages task execution and scheduling.

+##### Default SQLite Database

+By default, Airflow uses an SQLite database for its metadata storage.
+While SQLite is convenient for development, it may not be suitable for production setups.
+Consider configuring a more robust database backend, such as PostgreSQL or MySQL, for better performance and reliability in production environments.

+##### Additional Configuration

+When using a non-SQLite database backend, make sure to update your Airflow configuration to reflect the connection details of the chosen database.
+This configuration is typically done in the `airflow.cfg` file.
+Adjusting the database connection settings ensures that Airflow interacts with the correct database.

 ## Stock Analysis Module